Mahāsaṅghika Vinaya

 Explanation

 “A bhikkhunī” is as explained above.
 “An old saṅghāṭī” means she wants to wash it, and unsews it herself of has others unsew it.
 “Five or six days” means a maximum of six days.
 If she doesn’t restore it by sewing it herself or having others sew it, it’s a nissaggiya pācittiya.
 “A nissaggiya pācittiya” is as explained above.
 When a bhikkhunī washes her old saṅghāṭī, if it’s light and thin, it’s not allowed to unsew it.
 If it’s thick and heavy, it’s allowed to unsew it.
 Having unsewn it, she should wash it.
 Having washed it, she should stretch it out, place it on a reed screen, or on a straw mat, and press down the four corners with stones.
-When it’s dry, she should call the students practising with her, the students depending on her, nuns with the same preceptor or teacher, or some knowledgeable bhikkhunīs to quickly accomplish the work.
+When it’s dry, she should call the students practising with her, the students depending on her, nuns with the same preceptor or teacher, or bhikkhunīs who are her friends to quickly accomplish the work.
 If she’s old, sick, or has nobody to help, there’s no offense.
 This is what the World-honored One said.